Mountain goat: General appearance and characteristics

 Both male and female mountain goats have beards, short tails, and long black horns, 15–28 cm in length, which contain yearly growth rings.
 They are protected from the elements by their woolly greyish white double coats.
 The fine, dense wool of their undercoats is covered by an outer layer of longer, hollow hairs.
 Mountain goats molt in spring by rubbing against rocks and trees, with the adult billies shedding their extra wool first and the pregnant nannies shedding last.
 Their coats help them to withstand winter temperatures as low as -46 C and winds of up to 160 km/h.

 A male goat stands about 1 m at the shoulder to the waist and can weigh considerably more than the female (around 30% more in some cases).
 Male goats also have longer horns and longer beards than females.
-Male mountain goats are typically larger, stronger, and heavier than females and have a longer beard than the females.
 The head-and-body length can range from 120–179 cm, with a small tail adding 10–20 cm.

 The mountain goat's feet are well-suited for climbing steep, rocky slopes with pitches exceeding 60°, with inner pads that provide traction and cloven hooves that can spread apart.
 The tips of their feet have sharp dewclaws that keep them from slipping.
 They have powerful shoulder and neck muscles that help propel them up steep slopes.
 Based on a field recording in the Rocky Mountains of Canada of a mountain goat climbing a 45-degree slope, researchers were able to measure the goat's whole body movement as it climbed.
 Researchers observed that when the goat propelled itself forward, it extended its back legs and the front legs were tucked close up to its chest during its first phase.
 During the second phase, the goat raised its back legs near to its chest, while the front leg's humerus stayed locked in a persistent location relative to the goat's chest, therefore allowing the elbow to be detained in close proximity to the whole body's center of balance.
 Extension of the elbow and carpal joints resulted in a vertical translation of the center of mass up the mountain slope.